Land of Eire: A Bucket List Trip to Ireland

 So Many Things to See and Do

 Like we mentioned, our report covers only a fraction of what there is to see and do in Ireland.
-As an example, we stopped in the coastal town of Foynes and went through the fascinating museum there that documents the giant flying boats that were the first commercial flights between America and Europe.
-While slow, we sure would have like all the room they gave passengers.
+As an example, we stopped in the coastal town of Foynes and went through the fascinating museum there that documents the giant flying boats that provided the first commercial flights between America and Europe.
+They might not have been fast, but with their wide seats, bunks, dining area, and private cabin, they sure had a lot more room that today’s cramped airliners

 On to Dublin

-Heading back towards Dublin we drove through many beautiful little towns near Limerick like Adare, the site of the 2027 Ryder Cup (they are already pretty excited about it!).
+Heading back towards Dublin we drove through many beautiful little towns like Adare, the site of the 2027 Ryder Cup (they are already pretty excited about it!).
 Besides churches, Desmond Castle, pubs and shops, it features thatched roof cottages that demand to be photographed.
-The town of features the fascinating museum of the seaplanes that were the first airships linking the U.S. and Europe.
-They might not have been fast, but with their wide seats, bunks, dining area, and private cabin, they sure had a lot more room that today’s cramped airliners

 Looking for Irish Roots

 We had lunch in the fishing port of Dungarvin, where we think my Irish great, great grandmother left for America in the 1840’s or 50’s.
-Our family details are sketchy, but many an Irish-American comes to the Emerald Isle looking for, and connecting with their long separated cousins.
-In Dungarvin there were plenty of pubs to choose from for a drink and delicious seafood chowder.
-Just up the mountains from there in Rothgormuck we experienced a wonderful small hotel, Honora’s Cottage, with its fabulous food.
-An early morning hike up the country lane to the mountains before breakfast, saying hello to the sheep and Beltie cattle along the waym was a highlight of the day.
+We didn’t have time to explore our sketchy family roots, but many an Irish-American comes to the Emerald Isle looking to connect with their long separated cousins.
+Just up the mountains in Rothgormuck we experienced a wonderful small hotel, Honora’s Cottage, with its fabulous food.
+The early morning hike up the country lane to the mountains before breakfast, saying hello to the sheep and Beltie cattle along the way, was a highlight of the day.

 Ireland offers a surprising range of terrain.
-The next we saw a lot of that on our way to, driving over high mountain passes the vistas to the Monastic town founded by St. Kevin.
-This spot is well worth the visit for the ancient cathedral, graves, and defensive tower.
+For example, we drove over high mountain passes to explore the Monastic town founded by St. Kevin.
+This spot is well worth the visit for its ancient cathedral, graves, and defensive tower.

 Standing Stones

-Many people make a hobby of seeking out ancient standing stones, similar but not quite as big as England’s Stonehenge.
-There are many to choose from, and our target were the Piper’s Stones in Athgreave, thousands of years old in the Bronze Age.
-It is said that one of the stones separate from those in a circle was the Piper, calling the tune to the dancers.
-Unfortunately there must have been some problems in the recent passed, because we were denied access by a locked gate and big warning signs.
-If interested, there are plenty of resources to help you find many of the more accesible stones in the country.
+Many people make a hobby of seeking out ancient standing stones, similar to but not quite as big as England’s Stonehenge.
+There are many to choose from, and our target were the Piper’s Stones in Athgreave, constructed thousands of years old in the Bronze Age.
+It is said that one of the stones, separate from those in the circle, was the Piper, calling the tune to the dancers.
+Unfortunately, we were denied access by a locked gate and big warning signs.
+If interested, there are plenty of resources to help you find many of the more accessible stones in the country.

 Wrapping Up